 The graduate committee pays careful attention to an applicant’s ability to outline clear and appropriate goals for graduate study.
 Provide a brief, focused statement of your educational and career goals and your reasons for selecting this graduate program.
-Discuss those factors—personal, professional, academic—that have prepared you to pursue a graduate degree.
+Discuss those factors — personal, professional, academic — that have prepared you to pursue a graduate degree.
 All Professional M.A. applicants should indicate in some detail what kind of specialty they will seek and why.
 The statement should be about 750 words in length.
-Your statement may be submitted electronically as part your application or mailed separately to the School of Journalism and Mass Communication.

 5. Provide your Graduate Record Exam (GRE) scores

 Applicants should take the General GRE exam, which tests verbal, quantitative and analytical writing skills.
 No subject exam is required.
-GMAT, LSAT, and MAT scores may not be substituted for the GRE.
+GMAT, LSAT and MAT scores may not be substituted for the GRE.
 Your GRE scores are reported electronically by the Educational Testing Service.
-To have your scores reported to UW–Madison, use institution code 1846.
-Since GRE scores are downloaded directly into The Graduate School’s central database, you do not need to list a department code.
-For information on the GRE, visit http://www.gre.org.
+To have your scores reported to UW-Madison, use institution code 1846.
+Since GRE scores are downloaded directly into the Graduate School’s central database, you do not need to list a department code.
+Visit the GRE website for more information.

 6. Provide a copy of your transcripts

-You may now upload a copy of your transcripts to the online application.
+You may upload a copy of your transcripts to the online application.
 If you are admitted to the program and decide to attend, then you will need to provide the official transcript.
-If you choose to submit an official transcript at this time, please send them to the School of Journalism and Mass Communication, 5115 Vilas Hall, 821 University Avenue, Madison, WI 53706.

 7. Writing Samples

-Applicants to the MA professional degree should submit a writing sample in a .doc, .docx, or pdf format not to exceed 10 printed pages.
+Applicants to the M.A. professional degree should submit a writing sample in a .doc, .docx, or PDF format not to exceed 10 printed pages.
 No CDs, DVDs or other material will be accepted or considered.
-Writing samples could include news articles, blog posts, white papers, reports, or portions of an academic paper.
+Writing samples could include news stories, blog posts, white papers, reports or portions of an academic paper.
 Professionally published samples are preferred but not required.